 For more information, visit the Bachelor of Science in Technical Management page in the catalog.

-Positioned under the College of Business and the guidance of Dr. Robert T. Jones, the Embry-Riddle Aeronautical University Worldwide Campus Center for Cybersecurity has an advisory board of academic, corporate and government representatives who provide advice and guidance on the center’s annual and strategic plans and performance.
+Positioned under the College of Business, the Embry-Riddle Aeronautical University Worldwide Campus Center for Cybersecurity has an advisory board of academic, corporate and government representatives who provide advice and guidance on the center’s annual and strategic plans and performance.

 As a unit of Information Technology, the mission of IT Security Services (ITSS) is to protect the confidentiality, integrity, and availability of the university's information assets.
 To accomplish this mission, we leverage a variety of technological and human resources, and work with other IT units and customers across the University.